orbitmines/library/_preprocessed/Category Theory.md

 ---

+infinity groupoids which break the recursion of the stack

+---

 Free category / transitive closure, basically would mean that all the initial/terminal rays are equivalenced - (no distinction / or just interpreted the same) .
 Or just in one step one can be anywhere.

 ---